SmartTee-hub/LITA_Capstone_Project1/README.md

   6. Data Storytelling.

 ### Data Cleaning and preparations
-  In the initial phase of the data claensing and preparations, we perform the following action;
+  In the initial phase of the data cleansing and preparations, we perform the following action;
   1. Data loading and inspection
   2. handling missing variables
   3. Data cleansing and formatting.

  ### Exploratory Data Analysis
 EDA involved the exploring of the data to answer some questions about the data such as;
-- what is the overall Sales Trend
+- What is the overall Sales Trend
-- which product are top sellers
+- Which product are top sellers
-- what is the Regional Performance
+- What is the Regional Performance
 - What is the Monthly Sales Trends?